 Journey in Detail

-- Path Ahead: Here is a breakdown of total flood recovery and protection cost estimates by project (PDF File)
+- Path Ahead: total flood recovery and protection cost estimates by project

-- Log Book of Progress: See a breakdown of dollars spent to date on flood recovery and protection by project and funding source (PDF File)
+- Log Book of Progress: dollars spent on flood recovery and protection by project and funding source

 Note: The total cost to achieve full recovery and future protection is estimated to be $136 million dollars.
 This number is based on current evaluations, so it may adjust as more information is gathered.